This timeline gives a chronological listing of the main events in English History for the years 920 – 929

 927 (12th July)

-King Constantine of Scotland, King Owain of Strathclyde and Ealdred of Bamburgh agreed the Treaty of Eamont accepting Aethelstan as ruler of Northumbria securing peace in the North.
-The agreement of this treaty meant that Aethelstan had succeeded in re-taking control of the kingdoms of England.
+King Constantine of Scotland, King Owain of Strathclyde and Ealdred of Bamburgh agreed to accept Aethelstan as ruler of Northumbria.
+This secured peace and meant that Aethelstan had succeeded in re-taking control of the kingdoms of England.
 He became the first King of England.

 Harvard Reference for this page: